Minimalistic/React-Vagrant-Machine/README.md

 When the automated configuration has completed and you have a command prompt again, enter `vagrant ssh` and you will be up and running inside the virtual machine.

+Once you're properly inside the vagrant machine, you just need to do a few final steps to get Angular all setup.
+Run:

+`npm install -g @angular/cli`

+Then you can create the app and it's folder:

+`ng new my-angular-app`

+Once that completes, you can `cd my-angular-app` in to your app folder and run `ng serve --open` to start the app server.

+At this point, the app should be running at `http://localhost:4200/` and you can navigate to it using your web browser.

 This virtual machine also has a pre-configured shared folder called `/shared_vagrant_folder` which then allows you to add or remove files from the environment.